-Information is not provided about remaining performance obligations for contracts with customers that had an original expected duration of one year or less.
+Information is not provided about remaining performance obligations for contracts with customers that had an original expected

 Consideration from contracts with customers is included in the transaction price.

 Performance obligations in relation to contract liabilities from transfers for recognisable non financial assets are satisfied as project milestones are met or completion of construction or acquisition of the asset.
 All associated performance obligations are expected to be met over the next 12 months.